 Popular Skills for Production Manager, (Unspecified Type)

 Production Managers seem to wield many skills on the job.
-Most notably, facility with Operations Management, Product Development, and Scheduling are correlated to pay that is significantly above average, leading to increases of 35 percent, 22 percent, and 14 percent, respectively.
+Most notably, facility with Product Development, Quality Assurance / Quality Control, and Scheduling are correlated to pay that is significantly above average, leading to increases of 21 percent, 14 percent, and 13 percent, respectively.
 Those listing Adobe Photoshop as a skill should be prepared for drastically lower pay.
-Customer Relationship Management and Inventory Management also typically command lower compensation.
-It is often found that people who know People Management are also skilled in Project Management and Microsoft Word.
+Customer Relationship Management and Powerpoint also typically command lower compensation.
+Those proficient in People Management are, more often than not, also skilled in Project Management and Microsoft Word.